DavidTWang/solana-pipeline/readme.md

 ## Description

-A basic Python script that queries and retrieves data from the Flipside Crypto API.
-The data is stored in a DuckDB instance.
+A basic Python script part of a data pipeline that queries and retrieves Solana transfer data from the Flipside Crypto API and stores it into a DuckDB instance.

 ## Installation